 Sales of a substantial number of shares of our Class B common stock or securities convertible into our Class B common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our Class B common stock.
-We have 19,913,000 outstanding shares of Class B common stock that may be sold after the expiration of lock-up agreements at least 180 days following the closing of the offering of the shares, unless such shares are held by an affiliate of ours, as more fully described in our Registration Statement on From S-1 (File Nos 333-269470 and 333-275612), filed with the Securities and Exchange Commission ("SEC") in connection with our initial public offering ("IPO Prospectus"), in the section entitled "Shares Eligible for Future Sale."
-Moreover, we have registered shares of Class B common stock issuable under our 2023 Stock Option Plan on a Registration Statement on Form S-8, filed the SEC on December 11, 2023, and such shares can be freely sold in the public market upon issuance, subject to the lock-up agreements described above and in the IPO Prospectus.
+For example, we have registered an aggregate of 14,311,215 shares of Class B common stock issuable under our Amended and Restated 2023 Stock Option Plan on a Registration Statement on Form S-8, filed with the SEC on December 11, 2023, as amended by Post-Effective Amendment No. 1 to Form S-8, filed with the SEC on November 7, 2023, and such shares can be freely sold in the public market upon issuance (unless issued to an affiliate of the Company).
 If a large number of shares of our Class B common stock or securities convertible into our Class B common stock are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our Class B common stock and impede our ability to raise future capital.